DanielCaballo/ProyectoHugoDanielCaballo/content/en/page/about.md

 type: AcercaDeMi
 ---

-Me llamo Daniel Caballo Original de ****ARAGON**** mis niños , Me encanta viajar y hacer cositas random os dejo unos pequeños enlaces sobre mi comunidad que es la mejor del universo.
+My name is Daniel Caballo Original from ****ARAGON**** my children, I love to travel and do random things.
+I leave you with some small links about my community, which is the best in the universe.

 - https://www.huesca.es/inicio
 - https://www.zaragoza.es/sede/